 7. Make a book

 In a world that is constantly moving, sometimes a child doesn’t know what it means to calm down and sleep.
 Provide her a guide by making a book.
 On each page, write a step of your bedtime routine.
 You can also create pages that tell what it means to fall asleep.
 For example, “We lie real still and close our eyes.
 In our minds we think happy thoughts.
 We breathe slowly and deeply to help our bodies calm down.”
 On the final page, show a picture of your child asleep.
 Your child can draw the pictures for the story.

 The most important thing to remember is this is not forever.
 Soon the day will come when the only thing your teen seems interested in is sleeping.
 So, keep calm, keep the faith, and power on!

 Michelle Salcedo, M.Ed

-Ms. Salcedo has been in the field of early childhood for more than 30 years, starting as a “teacher’s helper” in her little brother’s preschool classroom when she was a teenager.
-Sine then she has worked as a teacher, director, trainer, family educator, curriculum coordinator, teacher trainer, and everything in between.
-She has traveled the country as a trainer and keynote speaker, and is the author of the book, Uncovering the Roots of Challenging Behavior: Create Responsive Environments Where Young Children Thrive.
+Ms. Salcedo has been in the field of early childhood for more than 30 years.
+She has worked as a teacher, director, trainer, and family educator in numerous childcare settings.
+She has also worked in a leadership position in the Education Departments of two of the largest childcare corporations in the United States.
+Ms. Salcedo has also authored various articles and training modules and has traveled the country as a trainer and key note speaker at conferences and early childhood events.
 She has a Master’s Degree in Early Childhood Education and an undergraduate degree in Developmental Psychology with an emphasis in Family Life Education.